tobykurien/Xtendroid/README.md

 The Xtend language also provides lambdas and other functional programming constructs, string templating, type inference, [and more][xtend-doc].
 You could say that Xtend is [Swift][] for Android.

-Note that Xtend and Xtendroid are currently only supported in Eclipse (Xtend is an Eclipse project), although projects using them can be compiled with Maven or Gradle.
-IntelliJ support for Xtend is [being worked on][xtend_intellij].

 How it works
 ------------